dbca-wa/wastd/docs/data_collectors.rst

 Upload data (automatic)
 ^^^^^^^^^^^^^^^^^^^^^^^
-With above settings, your device will automatically upload all data marked as "finalized".
+With "Auto-send in Wifi" settings enabled, your device will automatically upload all data marked as "finalized".
+This is ideal for sparse use, such as Rangers reporting strandings before returning to a broadband Wifi'd office.

+With "Auto-send in Wifi" settings disabled, you need to backup data by downloading it manually and keeping the downloaded data safe (multiple copies over separate storage media).
+With the mobile device connected and "MTP file transfer" enabled, ODK data is located in either internal or SD storage in ``odk/instances``.
+Each form will be stored in a separate folder, containing both the filled in form as XML file, and all related pictures and media.

 Where's the data now?
 ^^^^^^^^^^^^^^^^^^^^^